 The student who meets all course completion requirements set forth by the State of Washington will be issued an official Course Completion certificate.
 It is important to note that a student can receive a passing grade in the EMT course in regards to acquiring college credits, but not meet the standards to obtain an official Course Completion certificate.
-Specific details will be provided to the student in the course syllabus at the mandatory Orientation on January 2, 2020.
+Specific details will be provided to the student in the course syllabus at the mandatory orientation night just prior to course.